mcmahonmc/mcmahonmc.github.io/_projects/ut-white-matter.md

   <em>Poster Presentation / <a href="https://humanbrainmapping.org" target="_blank">Organization for Human Brain Mapping</a></em>
 </div>

 This study strengthens existing evidence for a relationship between brain white matter structure and rest-activity rhythm stability in the absence of health risk factors.
-While there are differences in rest-activity rhythm stability between age groups, the relationship with brain white matter was present across both young and older adults. rest-activity rhythms may be a useful biomarker of brain health across both periods of adult development.
+While there are differences in rest-activity rhythm stability between age groups, the relationship with brain white matter was present across both young and older adults.
+Rest-activity rhythms may be a useful biomarker of brain health across both periods of adult development.

 This research is now published in [Sleep (2020)](https://doi.org/10.1093/sleep/zsaa266).